warren-bank/mirror-XMail-mail-server/Readme.txt

 	[1]
-	To handle multiple POP3 domains the server makes a reverse lookup of the IP address upon which it receives the connection and XMail strip out the host portion of the FQDN it gets, ie. :
+	To handle multiple POP3 domains the server makes a reverse lookup of the IP address upon which it receives the connection.

-	mail.foodomain.net	==> foodomain.net

-	So to correctly handle foodomain.net it needs that the reverse lookup of the connection IP address to be :

-	somehost.foodomain.net

-	In fact if the RDNS give foodomain.net it'll strip away foodomain trying to lookup users in a net domain.
+	Suppose the reverse lookup will result in  xxxx.yyyy.zzzz  then XMail will check if xxxx.yyyy.zzzz  is handled, then it'll check  yyyy.zzzz  and then  zzzz.
+	The first ( in the given order ) that will result handled will be the POP3 domain.
 	To avoid the above behaviour it's sufficient that the POP3 client supply the entire email address as POP3 login username :